-The new report analyzed 12 experiments that have examined the link between alcohol and HIV transmission.
-In their conclusion, researchers argued that alcohol does impair one's ability to make healthy decisions, and the more alcohol individuals consumed, the more likely they were to have sex without a condom.
+The report analyzed 12 experiments that have examined the link between alcohol and HIV transmission.
+In their conclusion, researchers argued that alcohol does impair one’s ability to make healthy decisions, and the more alcohol individuals consumed, the more likely they were to have sex without a condom.

 “Drinking has a casual effect on the likelihood to engage in unsafe sex, and thus should be included as a major factor in preventative efforts for HIV,” said Principal Investigator of the study Dr. J. Rehm.
 “This result also helps explain why people at risk often show this behavior despite better knowledge: alcohol is influencing their decision processes.”

 Wearing a condom every time one engages in sex, whether or not they have been drinking, is an effective way to prevent the spread of sexually transmitted infections, including HIV/AIDS and other illnesses.
-While abstaining from alcohol may not be possible for everyone, committing to using during all sexual encounters is an attainable goal.
+While abstaining from alcohol may not be possible for everyone, committing to using condoms during all sexual encounters is an attainable goal.

-This latest study will hopefully lend support to HIV prevention initiatives.
+This study will hopefully lend support to HIV prevention initiatives.
 The study suggests that it may be wise to not only encourage safe sex, but to also strive to curb excessive alcohol consumption.